ljr97/AwfulSpaceInvaders/README.md

-# AwfulSpaceInvaders
+# Space Invaders

-Poorly coded game from 1st year of University.
+Coursework from 1st year of university.